ThisIsDelicious/SongGrabber-releases/README.md

-*Lite for small file size; downloads dependencies upon launch.*
+*Lite for small file size; dependencies downloaded upon launch.*

 Simple GUI for ffmpeg and yt-dlp for downloading songs (optional +video).